To Estrange Yourself from Yourself: Remembering Professor Kavita Datla

-Professor Kavita Datla had the ability to reach into my work, grasp the core of what I wanted to say, and help me bring it to the forefront of my writing.
-I would step into her office gingerly, with my heart in my hand, scared after having delayed submitting another thesis chapter, or afraid that she may have decided I was not a good enough writer after all.
-I would step out awed and relieved, trying to hold on to her exact words so I could retain that “a-ha” moment of pure, unflinching clarity I felt so often while listening to her.
-She spoke in a calm, even tone, with keen eyes, and a half smile.
-She would pause sometimes, to carefully select words for her next sentence, or to take a sip of coffee.
-She was the only person on campus who always pronounced my name right, taking her time with each syllable, rolling the “r” gently and firmly.
+Professor Kavita Datla would reach into my mind, grasp the core of what I wanted to say, and help me bring it to the forefront of my work.
+I would step into her office gingerly, with my heart in my hand, scared after delaying another thesis chapter, or afraid she may have decided I was not a good enough writer after all.
+An hour later, I would step out awed and relieved, trying to hold on to her exact words so I could retain that “a-ha” moment of pure, unflinching clarity I felt while listening to her.
+She spoke in a calm, even voice, with keen eyes, and a half smile.
+She would pause sometimes, to carefully select words for her next sentence, or to take a sip of her coffee.
+She was the only professor I had who pronounced my name right, taking her time with each syllable, rolling the “r” gently and firmly.

 Professor Datla was unafraid to voice her opinions in class and beyond.
-We once spent a three-hour seminar talking about on-campus activism.
-She spoke in favor of student organizers in a clear, ringing tone.
-She applauded those who spoke out against racial microaggressions.
-She stood alongside them in holding college staff accountable.
-She cited instances in which professors and administrators had disappointed students.
-Striving for diversity was not enough, she said.
-We had to fight for true inclusivity and we had to fight continuously.
+We once spent a three-hour seminar talking about on-campus activism, and she spoke in favor of student organizers in a clear, ringing, tone.
+She supported those who spoke out against racial microaggressions, and stood alongside them in holding college staff accountable.
+She cited instances in which professors and administrators had disappointed students in the past, and brainstormed ways we could move forward.
+It is not enough to be proud of our school’s diversity, she said, if we were not constantly striving for true inclusivity.

 You have to estrange yourself from yourself.
 We pick themes that help us make sense of our experiences.
 It is natural for you to pick a subject that is personal.
 But once you have begun your study, establish boundaries.
 Estrange parts of yourself from your work.
 Estrange yourself, from yourself.Kavita Datla

 The last time I saw Professor Datla was at my thesis defense.
 It was the last day of finals, and of my undergraduate career.
-I sat in the international relations lounge across from Professor Datla, who wore a long dark skirt and her characteristic, composed expression.
-When I left the room at the end of our hourlong discussion to allow the thesis committee to arrive at a decision, Professor Datla followed me shortly after.
+I sat in the international relations lounge across from four professors, trying to keep my gaze on Professor Datla, who wore a long dark skirt and a composed, encouraging smile.
+When I left the room at the end of the hour, Professor Datla followed me into the hall shortly after.
 She told me I had passed my defense and raised her arms to offer a hug, in an unprecedented gesture of affection.

-In the time we spent together, we discussed a myriad of topics: her love for the Urdu language, her disdain for “skimming” readings instead of thoroughly reading them, her preference for half-caff in the afternoon over fully caffeinated coffee, her amusement when students (like me) spent their last college summer doing corporate internships and came back to campus hungry for soul-nourishing academic projects during senior year.
-I asked her why historical research methods differed from those in international relations, how I could become a better writer, why she insisted I first get words onto a page before making sure they were the right words to use.
-But I never asked her about her illness, and she never brought it up.
+In the time we spent together, I learned what she thought about a myriad of topics: her love for the Urdu language, her take on political upheavals in South Asia, her disdain for “skimming” readings, her preference for half-caff mid-day Keurigs, her amusement when students (like me) spent summers doing corporate internships, and came back to campus hungry for soul-nourishing academic projects.
+We talked about how she chose her readings, what historical research methods meant to her, why she insisted I get words onto a page before making sure they were the right ones.
+But we never discussed her illness.

-It seems bizarre now.
-Her cancer more or less spanned our entire relationship.
-But then, she was not the kind of person to let anything—even a fatal cancer—stand in the way of being her most attentive self for her students.
-Perhaps it never came up because it was not truly relevant to her work as a professor.
-No matter the strength of the illness, her guidance was as absolute and her presence was as palpable as it had ever been, down to the last day of my student career, down to our last email exchange a couple of months before her death, when she helped me with a recommendation.
+It seems bizarre at times, because her cancer more or less spanned our relationship.
+But I suppose she was not the kind of person to let anything stand in the way of being her most attentive self for her students.
+Perhaps her illness never came up because it was peripheral to her teaching.
+No matter the strength of the disease, her guidance was as absolute and her presence was as palpable as it had ever been, down to the last day of my student career, down to our last email exchange a couple of months before her death, when she helped me with a recommendation.

-Perhaps Professor Datla estranged herself from her illness in order to be our mentor and teacher.
+Perhaps she estranged herself from her illness in order to stay our mentor.
 Perhaps she estranged herself from herself so she could be with her students until the very end.